-Greater Kansas City Campus
+Kansas City Campus

-A student registers for courses each term by registering online at www.myottawa.ottawa.edu or by completing and signing an official registration form.
+A student registers for courses each term by registering online at myottawa.ottawa.edu or by completing and signing an official registration form.
 Forms may be faxed, mailed or dropped off.
 Registration is not considered complete until financial arrangements have been made with the financial records office.
-Enrollment in an eight-week course after the second class meeting requires written approval of the instructor and the
+Enrollment in an eight-week course after the second class meeting requires written approval of the instructor and the provost.

 Registration for independent and directed studies requires a special registration form.
 Students must consult with their advisor before registering for any independent studies.
+Registration is not considered complete until financial arrangements have been made with the financial records office.